mindplace/wix-js-class/_posts/2017-03-29-class-seven.md

 <h2 class="header medium-header">Modules</h2>

-So far, we've been writing <a href="" target="blank">ES5 standard</a> JavaScript code.
+So far, we've been writing ES5 standard JavaScript code.
 That means we've been working with a version of JavaScript that was meant to be implemented by 2015 on all browsers.

-There's now a new standard, the <a href="" target="blank">ES6 standard</a>, which incorporated many new concepts and big changes.
-(The reason we haven't used it in this class is because no browsers actually support it natively.
-So in order to use the ES6 standard, we have to include a special library that takes the ES6 code we write as input, and returns to us the same code but 'translated' to the ES5 standard.)
+There's now a new standard, the ES6 standard, which incorporated many new concepts and big changes.

+The reason we haven't used it in this class is because no browsers actually support it natively.
+So in order to use the ES6 standard, we have to include a special library that takes the ES6 code we write as input, and returns to us the same code but 'translated' to the ES5 standard.
+Read more about the standards and the differences <a href="https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning/" target="blank">here</a>.

 One of the new concepts brought in with ES6 are `modules`.